 How to register for a Competent Person Scheme in 2026

-A Competent Person Scheme (CPS) is a government-approved initiative allowing registered tradespeople to self-certify that specific building work meets building regulations, negating the need for a local authority inspection.
-If you conduct notifiable work like installing boilers, windows, or carrying out electrical jobs without registering, the homeowner will have to apply for building control approval.
-This process is often costly and time-consuming.
+A Competent Person Scheme (CPS) is a government-approved initiative enabling registered tradespeople to self-certify that specific building work meets building regulations.
+This approach eliminates the necessity for a local authority inspection.
+For those engaging in notifiable work like installing boilers, fitting windows, or conducting electrical jobs, not being registered means homeowners will need to apply for building control approval themselves.
+Such approvals can be both costly and time-consuming, often leading to unnecessary delays and potential legal complications.

-Registering for a CPS is essential if you plan to undertake notifiable work.
-Unregistered work causes both delays and additional expenses for homeowners, as they must seek building control approvals themselves.
+Registering for a CPS is vital for anyone planning to undertake notifiable work.
+Unregistered work results in delays and additional expenses for homeowners, as they must secure building control approvals themselves.
+In some cases, this can mean projects are held up for weeks, causing inconvenience and dissatisfaction for clients.
 Below are the primary Competent Person Schemes and the trades they cover:

-Here's a step-by-step guide to registering for a CPS in 2026:
+Here's a detailed guide to registering for a CPS in 2026:

 1. Assessment

-Each scheme includes an assessment process, designed to ensure that you have the necessary skills and qualifications to undertake the work safely and to a high standard.
+Each scheme requires an assessment process.
+This is designed to ensure that you possess the necessary skills and qualifications to undertake the work safely and to a high standard.
+For instance, a FENSA assessment might involve inspecting previous window installations to verify that they meet thermal performance criteria and structural integrity standards.

 The qualifications required differ depending on the scheme and type of work.
-For example, gas engineers must be on the Gas Safe Register.
+For example, gas engineers must be registered with the Gas Safe Register, which requires passing an industry-recognised qualification and demonstrating experience in gas work.
+Similarly, electricians seeking NICEIC registration must prove their competence through qualifications such as NVQs in Electrical Installation.

 3. Fees

 Fees vary by scheme but typically include the cost of the initial assessment and a yearly renewal fee.
-See the table below for approximate costs.
+Below is a table with approximate costs:

 | Scheme | Trade | Approximate Registration Costs (£) |